techthehood/notes/react/react puppeteer.md

 > i like the new one although it negates my entire process since it comes in narrowed down

->here is the real delay culpret. i had it waiting until 10s - (crazy)
+>here is the real delay culpret. i had it waiting until 10s - (crazy) - *_GOTCHA: waitFor happens after page returns from page.goto - use waitUntil to wait during request_*
 ```
       // await page.waitForSelector('meta');
       console.log("[time stamp] ",Date());